Best Dirt Bike Goggles (Motocross, Enduro, Trail Riding)

-Finding (and wearing) good dirt bike riding goggles is a must.
+Finding (and wearing) good dirt bike goggles is a must.
 Googles protect you from cold weather, dust and rocks, and bugs and branches.
-Assuming you’re goal isn’t just to “look cool” while you’re out riding, there are three things that you should look for when choosing which dirt bike googles to buy.
+Assuming your goal isn’t just to “look cool” while you’re out riding, there are three things that you should look for when choosing which motocross googles to buy.

 However, these aren’t the only things to consider.
 You’ll also want to consider what type of riding you do most, where your ride (riding conditions), and of course, how much you’re looking to spend.

 What to Look For

 Lenses come in a variety of shapes and sizes and not all of them are best suited for the same activity or weather condition.
 Look for clear lenses if you want to ride in bad weather or at night.
 You may want to look for grey lenses to reduce glare and fatigue when riding in direct sunlight.
 For some riders, light color tinting may be necessary in order to improve their depth perception.

 UV protection is nice perk and most goggles will provide some level of protection.

 Lenses are fairly complex, which is why they’re probably the most crucial aspect of dirt bike goggles to get right when buying a pair.

 Most frames are made form a strong, and very flexible, polyurethane compound.